Ruth Hsu

 Researcher

-Since joining Mathematica in 2018, Ruth Hsu has served in key roles on projects for the U.S. Department of Health and Human Services.
-She has collaborated with federal clients to help answer policy-relevant research questions and has played major roles on program implementation and evaluation projects focused on achieving equitable health outcomes for children and families.
+Since joining Mathematica in 2018, Ruth Beckerman-Hsu has served in key roles on projects for the U.S. Department of Health and Human Services.
+She has collaborated with federal clients to help answer policy-relevant research questions and has played major roles on quality improvement, program monitoring, and evaluation projects focused on improving health outcomes for children, families, and Medicaid beneficiaries.

-Hsu has published in leading academic journals, including the Journal of Adolescent Health and Contraception.
-She holds a Master of Public Health from the University of California, Los Angeles, as well as a Bachelor of Arts in music and Bachelor of Science in nutritional Science from the University of California, Berkeley.
-Before joining Mathematica, Hsu was a Mandarin interpreter for pregnant immigrants and refugees at a community clinic in the San Francisco Bay Area.
+Beckerman-Hsu has published in leading academic journals, including the Journal of Adolescent Health, Contraception, and Public Health Reports.
+She holds a Master of Public Health from the University of California, Los Angeles, as well as a Bachelor of Arts in Music and Bachelor of Science in Nutritional Science from the University of California, Berkeley.

 Expertise